Skip to Main Content

 Encourage patrons to post photos or videos of their experience and tag your theater.
 Feature the best submissions on your social media or offer a small incentive like a discount code for future shows.

 Not only will this serve as authentic word-of-mouth advertising, but it will also build a sense of community with your audience that’s worth its weight in ticket stubs.
+Learn more about effective social media for nonprofits to maximize engagement.

 7. Incorporate Audience Participation